 As all things are seen as being interconnected, TCM postulates that what is good for nature is good for humanity, what is good for the mind is good for the body, and so on.
 To harm a part is to harm the whole; nothing exists in isolation.
 This philosophy also implies that what harms one person damages all people and what injures the earth injures us all.

-TCM practitioners are practitioners that assist nature, which heals.
+TCM practitioners are practitioners that assist nature, which heals and seeks balance.

 Whereas Western medicine takes a structural view of the human system, TCM emphasizes a functional approach.
 The traditional Oriental view of human physiology is based on a concept of energy fields, a view comparable to the modern concept of an energy field that has arisen in contemporary physics.
 According to this idea, matter and energy are inseparable, dependent on each other and defined by each other.
 The separation of matter and energy, inner and outer, physical and mental is not realistic, as they are the same phenomena viewed from different perspectives.
 We use these opposing concepts merely to enable us to conceptualize the dynamic interplay, or cosmic dance, constantly going on around and within us, and with which we are intricately involved.

 This "functional" approach of TCM is very different from Western allopathic medicine's "structural" view of health and disease.
 In allopathic medicine, disease is something alien to the person, something that must be killed or removed (the "doctrine of specific cause").
 Western treatment tends to be geared towards treating a specific ailing organ or fighting an alien invasion.
 "Health" is then the absence of disease: in a simplistic manner, disease is only recognized when an outside pathogen invades the organism, or when there is structural damage to an organ: very little consideration is given to the lowered immune system that allowed the pathogen to invade, or the years of deterioration of the organ before structural damage was evident.